 IWS offers a limited Host Home Program for those students who would not be able to attend IWS without housing assistance.
 Placement in a host home is not guaranteed.
-Members of local churches have offered to host students in their home for no charge, providing a “home away from home” while you are here.
+Members of local churches have offered to host students in their homes for no charge, providing a “home away from home” while you are here.
 However we currently have fewer host homes available due to the pandemic.
 Please note that the host home program is for the enrolled student only.
-We are unable to provide housing for spouses (unless also enrolled), children or friends.
+We are unable to provide housing for spouses (unless also enrolled), children, or friends.
 Home stays are filled on a first come first served basis and fill up quickly.
 While the deadline to complete a host home request form is November 30, 2023, all available homes may already be filled by that date.
 If you want to try to secure a home, request early!
 Homes may be within walking distance of campus or a considerable distance (15+ miles) from campus.
 You are responsible for securing your own transportation between campus and your host home each day.
 If you are not bringing a car that means you must rent a car, make arrangements with classmates to ride share, or use Uber, Lyft or a taxi.
 Public transportation (local bus) is not an efficient way to get around Jacksonville.
 There is not light rail service that serves campus.
 Host families do not provide transportation (please see the Transportation section).

 If you are a returning student who has previously stayed with a host family, please do not make your own arrangements with the family for future stays.
 Always complete the online housing request form to have the arrangements made through the IWS office.
 We have had instances where the host had the incorrect dates, realized this at the last minute and we had to find new homes for the students.
 If you had a conversation with a host who indicated they would love to have you back with them, please make a specific note of that in the comment section of the request form.